-There will be approximately four to five weeks between the end of the Fall semester and the beginning of the Spring semester.
+There will be approximately five weeks (or more) between the end of the Fall semester and the beginning of the Spring semester and the University will typically host a mini session during that winter period.
 There is a spring vacation period of one week in March.
 Classes resume the following Monday.
-Instruction is also suspended on holidays, (i.e., Labor Day, Memorial Day, ML King Day, and Independence Day).
+Instruction is also suspended on holidays.
+Please check the academic calendar online for holidays that will be observed in each semester/term.

 Optional summer sessions are offered and are divided into two 5-week sessions or one 11-week session.
 This offers significant opportunities for entering freshmen and other students who wish to accelerate their studies and satisfy degree requirements.
-The summer session begins approximately one to two weeks after the conclusion of the Spring Semester.
+The summer session begins approximately two weeks after the conclusion of the Spring semester.